batoorsohail/workout-buddy/README.md

 📦 Backend API with JWT authentication

-🧠 Global state management using Context API or Redux (based on your implementation)
+🧠 Global state management using Context API

 It provides a simple and user-friendly interface for fitness enthusiasts to track their progress and manage their exercises.